Hackers News Hackers News

 TrickMo’s Expanding Attack Surface

-TrickMo is classified as Device Takeover malware, meaning it gives an attacker full interactive control over an infected phone.
-It achieves this by abusing Android’s accessibility service, a built-in feature that, when misused, allows an app to read and interact with everything on screen.
+TrickMo is classified as Device Takeover malware, meaning it grants attackers full, interactive control over an infected smartphone.
+It achieves this by exploiting Android’s accessibility service, a legitimate built-in feature designed to assist users with disabilities.
+When abused, this service allows a malicious application to read and interact with virtually everything displayed on the screen.

 Command-and-Control Through the TON Network

-Instead of connecting to regular web addresses that can be traced and blocked, TrickMo uses .adnl endpoints resolved entirely within the TON network.
-These addresses do not exist in the public internet’s address system, making traditional domain takedowns largely ineffective.
-Security teams cannot cut the connection the way they would with a standard malicious domain.
+Instead of connecting to conventional web addresses, which can be identified and blocked, TrickMo utilizes .adnl endpoints.
+These addresses are resolved entirely within the TON network and do not exist within the public internet’s domain name system.
+This design renders traditional domain takedown strategies largely ineffective, as security teams cannot simply cut the connection by blocking a standard malicious domain.

-To further complicate detection, TrickMo replaces the device’s DNS resolver with a DNS-over-HTTPS service for any remaining clearnet connections.
-This hides the domains the malware queries from network monitoring tools.
-The traffic produced blends seamlessly with other legitimate TON activity, making it very difficult to spot at the network level.
+To further obscure its network activity, TrickMo replaces the device’s default DNS resolver with a DNS-over-HTTPS (DoH) service for any remaining clear-net connections.
+This technique hides the domains the malware queries from most network monitoring tools.
+The resulting traffic blends seamlessly with other legitimate TON activity, making it exceedingly difficult to detect at the network level.

 Indicators of Compromise (IoCs):-